What’s wrong with this picture?

 Fall, y’all

 Like so many things in the American South, the arrival of autumn takes its own sweet time.
-I should say “fall” also because at two syllables, both of which have a “u” in them, it just seems a bit pretentious here.
+I should say “fall” also because at two syllables, both of which have a “u” in them, “it “autumn” just seems a bit pretentious here.
 Our first inkling summer is nearing its end (besides a simple look at the calendar) occurs when “someone turns the humidity off” as a former boss of mine put it.
 (He was from Michigan.)
 Humidity levels build quickly in early June, and by mid-month your A/C chokes on the amount of water it’s removing from your indoor atmosphere.
 Around Labor Day a similarly rapid decline in humidity takes place.
 It seems even quicker than the ramp up because the lack of humidity means heat no longer lingers around all night, ready to leap into action at dawn.
 Instead of staying in the high 60’s and low 70’s suddenly one’s body registers temps that are downright cool at dawn.
 What follows seems like a coda to the summer, a time of 72-80 degree weather, mostly sunny weather, and dawn temperatures in the low 50’s.

 For me fall can be said to be truly here when leaves start to turn color.
 Except for stressed trees and shrubs, this usually occurs around the second to third weekend in October.
 Even then it’s a slow, drawn out affair.
 This cluster of leaves seemed representative to me.
 We’re in the last week of October, and the trees reluctantly turn various colors dependent on species.